 land near Kinard east of Dingle

 In 1990 we returned to Dingle Parish, this time with more knowledge, and a vehicle.
 My first stop was to visit the same parish clerk.
 He asked if I had yet visited my cousin Peggy Flahive who runs Flahive Pub down on the Quay.
 “Who is she?”
 I asked.
 He looked incredulous that I hadn’t heard of my own cousin.
-Off I went to the pub and found out that Peggy was a distant cousin on my Ashe side, and that she had written down some of our genealogy years before that an elderly Ashe relative used to spout off when he was comfortably primed with grog.
+Off I went to the pub and found that Peggy was a distant cousin on my Ashe side.
+She had written down some of our genealogy years before, details that an elderly Ashe relative used to spout off when he was comfortably primed with grog.

-Mary asked if I had visited my cousin Han Farrell out at Ardamore.
-I had never heard of her (of course).
-She gave me directions to the Farrell’s dairy farm.
+Mary Griffin asked if I had visited my cousin Hannah Farrell out at Ardamore.
+I had never heard of her (surprise).
+Mary gave me directions to the Farrell’s dairy farm.
 Once at the property I drove past an old rock shed, a barn, and then up to the house.
-Han answered the door.
+Hannah answered the door.
 I told her my name and that I was a relative from America.
-She warmly invited me in and began to talk and briefly whispered something to her daughter Anne.
+She warmly invited me in and began to talk, and then briefly whispered something to her daughter Anne.
 Anne disappeared into the cellar, then returned carrying a large box.
-Han never paused in the conversation and simultaneously fished through the box.
-I couldn’t see the contents.
+Hannah never paused in the conversation and simultaneously fished through the box, whose contents I couldn’t see.
 After a couple of minutes she handed me something from the box.
 It was an old black and white photo.
-The photo was of a couple of children posing with some very old ladies.
+The photo was of a group of children posing with some very old ladies.
 And, drum-roll please—the two-year-old girl in the photo was me!
 What the heck?
 I had seen this photo in my mom’s collection, taken in 1957 at 27 Taylor St. in Holyoke, Mass.
-It was probably sent to Han by her aunt Katie (mentioned at top) living in America.
-I remember the day the picture was taken because I had rolled down the un-carpeted stairs and the old ladies had given me some chocolate to help me quit wailing.
+It was probably sent to Hannah Farrell by her Aunt Katie who was present that day at 27 Taylor.
+I remember the day the picture was taken because I had fallen down the wooden staircase, and the old ladies had given me some chocolate to get me to quit wailing.

-Craig’s comment was, “Imagine making a visit to a foreign country--a remote area in that country yet--to a farm way off the beaten track--to a person you had never heard of a half hour before, and not only do they know right off where you fit in, but they pull out a photograph of you!"
+Craig’s comment about my visit with Hannah was, “Imagine making a visit to a foreign country--a remote area in that country--to a farm way off the beaten track--to visit a person you had never heard of until a half hour before, and not only do they know right off where you fit in, but they pull out a photograph of you!"